MrAusnadian/sUSDCG-explorer/README.md

 # Lightweight sUSDC-G Explorer

 This is a lightweight sUSDC-G explorer that runs without db.
-It just grabs data from Luniverse using web3.js
+It just grabs data from Luniverse using web3.js.
+Based off code from https://github.com/AlanVerbner/lightweight-eth-explorer

 ## Getting Started
 1. Clone to local